 Train Operators: LNER, Avanti West Coast or Lumo

-It’s also possible to buy your train ticket in person at the ticket machines at the train stations but it’s recommended to book an advance ticket.
+It’s also possible to check the train timetable and buy your train ticket in person at the ticket machines at the train stations.
+However, we recommended that you book an advance ticket.

 Average Costs: Cheap train tickets usually start at $30 one way.